canalplus/rx-player/doc/v2_to_v3.md

-This is to support edge cases where the ``<track>`` element could be modified by the user of our library, in which case the RxPlayer could give false informations.
+This is to support edge cases where the ``<track>`` element could be modified by the user of our library, in which case the RxPlayer could give false information.
 Also, this allows to signal when a ``TextTrack`` has been removed from the DOM to help you free up ressources on your side.

 #### Replacement example